zaibazhar/advanceSCSS/SCSS.md

     color: red;
 }
 ```

-Compiles into:

 ```css
 /* compiled CSS */
 p.message-error {
   color: red;
 }
 ```

-...or almost anywhere else, for that matter.
+...or almost anywhere else for that matter, like in media queries or CSS comments:
 ```scss
 $breakpoint: 768px; // this would likely go to a _settings.scss somewhere